Creating Space for Sport in the SWIC

 These statistics reinforce something we see regularly through our work: young people want opportunities to be active, develop new skills, and participate in sport, but too often face barriers in accessing facilities and organised activities.

 Through our Solas@School Sports Programme, we partner with local schools to deliver Tag Rugby sessions that encourage teamwork, confidence, and physical activity.
 The programme culminates each year in our Tag Rugby Blitz, bringing together students, volunteers, corporate partners, and local schools for a day of sport and community.
-Thanks to the support of local colleges, young people are also given the opportunity to experience playing on high-quality sports facilities that may not otherwise be accessible to them.
+Thanks to the support of local universities and Leinster Rugby, young people are also given the opportunity to experience playing on high-quality sports facilities that may not otherwise be accessible to them.

 This year, we also introduced a new American Flag Football Programme for young people in the community, as well as participants in our Compass Prison Programme.
 With the support of NFL UK & Ireland, who provided training and equipment, young people were given the opportunity to try a new sport, develop new skills, and build confidence through participation.
 As one participant shared: